 All this can be learned.
 And it is learned every day by singles who work with us at Kowalke Relationship Coaching.

 The problem is that not everybody has the opportunity to work with us.
-That is why I’m excited about the launch of a free online program we’re starting in January, The Joy Love Club.
+That is why I’m excited about the launch of an online program we’re starting in January, The Joy Love Club.
 And I’m inviting you to take part.

 The Joy Love Club is a series of live weekly video events we’re holding online in January and February.
 At these live events, me and other relationship experts in the Kowalke Relationship Coaching universe will talk about dating today, and how you can get that lasting relationship that’s both strong and magical.
-We’ll be teaching you how to lay the right foundation—and for free.
+We’ll be teaching you how to lay the right foundation.

 More importantly, we’ll answer your questions and interact with you directly at these events so you come away with what you actually need for your own relationship journey.
 Books, articles and courses are nice, but they don’t specifically address your own situation.
 So at the events you can ask and get answers that actually help you and your particular situation (and do it anonymously, in case you were wondering).